Table of Contents:

 - Clear threading

-- Few superfluous functions
+- Few unnecessary functions

 Overlocker for intermediate or advanced sewists